 Our large bell tents have a queen sized bed with soft mattresses and quality sheets, pine furniture, electric heater, fans, lights and even WIFI.
 There is a raised veranda with outdoor chairs and a small enclosure with a portable toilet.
 A short walk takes you to bathrooms with showers.
 Our public hot tub under the stars is also close by.
 Glamping guests have full access to the amenities.

 Our new Safari Tents have various sleeping options – king, queen, two queens or a queen and a twin bed — all with pillow-top mattresses and quality sheets, pine furniture, fans, pellet wood stoves and electric lights.
 There is a large raised veranda with outdoor chairs and a private enclosure with a portable toilet and sink.
-Additional bathrooms and showers are nearby at our Glampers Pavilion.
-Our hot tub under the stars is available for you to schedule your personal time.
-Breakfast is complimentary, and there is a barbecue and picnic tables for your use.
+Additional bathrooms and showers are nearby.
+Picnic tables and a barbeque are at the Glampers Pavilion.
+Our hot tubs under the stars are available for you to schedule your personal time.
+Breakfast each morning between 8 and 10 am is complimentary.
 The glamping sites are on the side of Dominion Hill, letting you experience nature in privacy– with most of the comforts of home!